 Fax: 905-528 2814

-Vasu Chanchlani is an Indo-Canadian serial entreprenueur, philanthropist and trans-nations builder.
-He is co-founder of the Sigma Group of Companies and a founding member of the Canada India Foundation.
-He is best known for his efforts towards improving Canada-India relations through his philanthropic activities and engagement with Indian Diaspora to serve bilateral interests of both Canada and India.
+The late Vasu Chanchlani was an Indo-Canadian serial entreprenueur, philanthropist and trans-nations builder.
+He was the co-founder of the Sigma Group of Companies and a founding member of the Canada India Foundation.
+He is remembered for his efforts towards improving Canada-India relations through his philanthropic activities and engagement with Indian Diaspora to serve bilateral interests of both Canada and India.